-- merging its management team with South Oxfordshire District Council - merging many of its operational service teams with South Oxfordshire District Council - undertaking joint procurement with South Oxfordshire District Council on major contracts, including financial services and waste. - introducing "lean" business processes to save officer time. - co-locating many staff at the council offices in Crowmarsh Gifford.
+- merging its management team with South Oxfordshire District Council, - merging many of its operational service teams with South Oxfordshire District Council. - undertaking joint procurement with South Oxfordshire District Council on major contracts, including financial services and waste, and - introducing "lean" business processes to reduce duplication and save officer time.

 Continuation of these initiatives is expected to help meet the financial challenges facing the council.
-As part of budget setting for 2014/15, council also agreed a capital programme to 2018/19 costing £14.8 million.
-The agreed financing of this programme is as follows:
+As part of budget setting for 2015/16, council also agreed a capital programme to 2019/20 costing £23.4 million.
+This will be funded from a combination of the council's usable capital and revenue reserves and other contributions.